jweiming/git-release-example/README.md

 $ git push --tags
 ```

+### Release v1.2

+1. Now we will release all remaining commits.

-1. Check what are the commits that are in ```dev```, but not yet released.
+2. Check what are the commits that are in ```dev```, but not yet released.
 We can see that commits related to file-c.txt are with a + prefix, which means it has not been cherrypicked for release
 ```
 $ git cherry v1.1 dev -v
 - cce9c81fde80f378fee5eeb6ba92ddc94fa567e3 updated file-a file-b file-c